Posts

 Image

 The beneficial effects of an 8-week class program involving a guinea pig.
-By Zazie Todd, PhD This page contains affiliate links which means I may earn a commission on qualifying purchases at no cost to you.
-Many school classrooms have an animal, whether it’s a fish, rabbit or guinea pig.
+By Zazie Todd, PhD Many school classrooms have an animal, whether it’s a fish, rabbit or guinea pig.
 A new study in Australia by Marguerite O’Haire (University of Queensland) et al investigates whether an eight-week program involving a guinea pig in class leads to improved social skills and a reduction in problem behaviours.
 Photo: waldru / Shutterstock Schools that wanted to take part in the project were divided into two groups, one that received the program and one that was wait-listed.
 This meant the two groups could be compared.
 The children were aged between 4 and 12 years old.
 Teachers and parents completed questionnaires about children at the start and end of the program.
 Eighty-two guinea pigs took part in the study.
-Guinea pigs were chosen because they are friendly, easy to loo
+Guinea pigs were chosen because they are friendly, easy to look after, and would likely be happy in the school environment.
+Each classroom received two guinea pigs, because they

 Follow me!